 I think we can all agree that becoming a world-class architect is difficult.
-And then to design a new skyscraper isn’t easy.
+And then designing a new skyscraper isn’t easy, especially to keep it safe and beautiful.
 However, for those of us who are not architects, we tend to accept that the building isn’t going to topple over in a stiff wind.

 We generally don’t question the architects’ motives or whether they use solid engineering principles.

 We should treat science in the same way.
 We should accept scientific principles without doing the research ourselves – and once again, that’s not reading a few biased articles on the internet, assuming that we are now as smart as the researchers doing years of intense scientific study.

 Of course, as I’ve written above, science is not dogmatic.
 If you want to dispute the settled science of any topic (vaccines, evolution, climate change, or whatever else), then you have to bring scientific evidence that meets the standards of the scientific evidence.

 You do not get to whine about conspiracies, the validity of peer review, or anything else.
 Just bring evidence to refute the science, but it better be approximately equivalent to the quality and quantity of evidence supporting the consensus.
 An opinion piece in a predatory journal doesn’t count as science.

 Part of the problem with these fake debates is that the public falls for the false equivalence logical fallacy.
 Presenters, whether it’s the news or giving us a pseudo-debate, think that to be balanced, both sides of a scientific argument are equivalent in quality of opinion and evidence.
 Just watch a presentation on any of the major news outlets on any scientific topic.